zeeeing/streaky-weaky/README.md

 - Persistence: The bot uses a local SQLite database (`streak_dev.db` in the repo root) and initializes tables on startup.
 - In-memory cache: Group state is cached in `bot_data` and kept in sync with the DB.
 - Scheduling: The job queue posts a daily status message (08:00 SGT) and finalizes the streak at end-of-day (23:59 SGT).
 If any member hasn’t solved at least one problem by then, the streak resets to 0.
-- Timezone: The bot uses the `TZ` environment variable (IANA name) and defaults to `Asia/Singapore`.
+- Timezone: The bot uses the `TIMEZONE` environment variable (IANA name) and defaults to `Asia/Singapore`.

 ## Expected External API